Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 {\bf Conclusion.} Our findings can informally be summarized as follows. \begin{enumerate} \item The estimated coefficients $\vartheta^{(n)}_{m,k}$ for $m\le n-1$ are independent of the estimated initial value $\hat f_0$, and they admit robust error bounds for their convergence to the corresponding true Faber--Schauder coefficients of $f=F'$. \item By contrast, the final-generation coefficients $\vartheta^{(n)}_{n,0},\dots, \vartheta^{(n)}_{n,2^n-1}$ are strongly dependent on the estimated initial value $\hat f_0$.
 Even if the true initial value is known, they depend on $F$ in a nonlocal manner.
 Furthermore, the errors for their convergence to the corresponding true Faber--Schauder coefficients of $f=F'$ are highly sensitive with respect to the function $F$. \end{enumerate}

-\begin{remark}As mentioned in the introduction, the original motivation for this research stems from the problem of estimating the \lq\lq roughness" of the function $f$.
-It was shown in \cite[Theorem 2.4 and Proposition 4.1]{HanSchiedHurst} that under mild assumptions on $f$,
+\begin{remark} As mentioned in the introduction, the original motivation for this research stems from the problem of estimating the \lq\lq roughness" of the function $f$.
+It was shown in \cite[Proposition 4.1]{HanSchiedHurst} that under mild assumptions on $f$, the functional

-is a strongly consistent statistical estimator for the so-called roughness exponent of $f$, provided that the true Faber--Schauder coefficients $\theta_{m,k}$ of $f$ are known.
-Thus, if, as in the case of volatility estimation \cite{GatheralRosenbaum}, the function $f$ itself is unknown and only the values of its antiderivative $F$ are observed on the discrete grid $\bT_{n+2}$, then our findings suggest to replace $\widehat R^\ast_n$ with the estimator
+is a strongly consistent estimator for the roughness exponent of $f$, provided that the true Faber--Schauder coefficients $\theta_{m,k}$ of $f$ are known.
+If, as in the case of volatility estimation (Gatheral et al. \cite{GatheralRosenbaum}), the function $f$ itself is unknown, and only the values of its antiderivative $F$ are observed on the discrete grid $\bT_{n+2}$ in the form of the integrated volatility, then our findings suggest to use the estimator